 I would rather pay slightly more to a smaller ticket deposit than be at the mercy of some bulk deposits whose price and quantity is completely unpredictable.

-More than Net NPA, we think that Gross NPA should be given more attention to as it is this unadjusted number which reflects the true quality of the loan book.
-The impact of Net NPA gets covered while analysing PCR and also reflects in PBT margins anyway.
+More than Net NPA, we think that Gross NPA should be given more attention as it is this unadjusted number that reflects the true quality of the loan book.
+The impact of Net NPA gets covered while analyzing PCR and also reflects in PBT margins anyway.

-The NPA problem created in 2008 crisis started settling in
+The NPA problem created in the 2008 crisis started settling in

 Along with decreasing NPA, the bank maintained a provision coverage ratio of more than 70% at all times in order to lower the unexposed part of bad debts